armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 Then run `hal deploy apply` to deploy the changes.

-## Requirements

-* Credentials (in the form of basic auth) for your Terraform Git repository.
-The Terraform Integration needs access to credentials to download directories that house your Terraform templates.
-The credentials can take one of two forms:
-   * If your Terraform repo is in GitHub, use a Personal Access Token (potentially associated with a service account) as the 'token'.
-Generate this token in your GitHub settings.
-For more information, see [Generating a Github Personal Access Token (PAT)](#generating-a-github-personal-access-token-pat).
-   * If your Terraform repo is in BitBucket, use a username/password that has access to your BitBucket repo.
-* To use Terraform Input Variable Files (`tfvar`), you must have a separate artifact provider (such as the GitHub, BitBucket, or HTTP artifact provider) that can pull your `tfvar` file(s).
-Additionally, the credentials must be configured in both places: the Terraform Integration and the artifact provider.

 ### Generating a GitHub Personal Access Token (PAT)

 Skip this section if you are using BitBucket, which requires your username and password.